OpenGATE/opengate/docs/source/developer_guide.md

 import opengate as gate

 gate.raise_except('There is bug')
-gate.fatal('This is a fatal error') gate.warning('This is a warning')
+gate.exception.fatal('This is a fatal error') gate.exception.warning('This is a warning')
 ```

 There are several levels: `WARNING INFO DEBUG`.
 The last one print more information.
 Logging is handled with logger in `helpers_log.py`.